squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 Squid is [http://www.gnu.org/philosophy/free-sw.html Free Software], licensed under the terms of the [http://www.gnu.org/copyleft/gpl.html GNU General Public License].

+== How to add a new Squid feature, enhance, of fix something? ==

+Adding new features, enhancing, or fixing Squid behavior usually requires source code modifications.
+Several options are generally available to those who need Squid development:

+ * '''Wait''' for somebody to do it: Waiting is free but may take forever.
+If you want to use this option, make sure you file a [http://bugs.squid-cache.org/ bugzilla report] describing the bug or enhancement so that others know what you need.
+Posting feature requests to a [http://www.squid-cache.org/Support/mailing-lists.dyn mailing list] is often useful because it can generate interest and discussion, but without a bugzilla record, your request may be overlooked or forgotten.

+ * '''Do''' it yourself: Enhancing Squid and working with other developers can be a very rewarding experience.
+However, this option requires understanding and modifying the source code, which is getting better, but it is still very complex, often ugly, and lacking documentation.
+These obstacles affect the required development effort.
+In most cases, you would want your changes to be incorporated into the official Squid sources for long-term support.
+To get the code committed, one needs to cooperate with other developers.
+It is a good idea to describe the changes you are going to work on before diving into development.
+Development-related discussions happen on squid-dev [http://www.squid-cache.org/Support/mailing-lists.dyn mailing list].
+Documenting upcoming changes as a [http://bugs.squid-cache.org/ bugzilla entry] or a wiki [wiki:CategoryFeature feature page] helps attract contributors or sponsors.

+ * '''Pay''' somebody to do it: Many [http://www.squid-cache.org/Support/services.dyn companies] offer commercial Squid development services.
+When selecting the developer, discuss how they plan to integrate the changes with the official Squid sources and consider the company past contributions to the Squid project.

+The best development option depends on many factors.
+Here is some project dynamics information that may help you pick the right one: Most Squid features and maintenance is done by individual contributors, working alone or in small development/consulting shops.
+In the early years (1990-2000), these developers were able to work on Squid using their free time, research grants, or similarly broad-scope financial support.
+Requested features were often added on-demand because many folks could work on them.
+Most recent (2006-2008) contributions, especially large features, are the result of paid development contracts, reflecting both the maturity of software and the lack of "free" time among active Squid developers.

 == Can I pay someone for Squid support? ==